ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 - Audio I/O
 - Signal-to-Noise ratio estimation
 - Pitch contour generation (and plotting, if needed)
+- Initial pitch estimate
 - Denoising pitch contour to remove abrupt variations
-- Initial pitch estimate
 - Denoising the pitch contour generated based on initial pitch estimate
 - Histogram (/group counts) calculation
 - Extracting the resulting pitch
+- Providing the information about the corrective action to be taken

 # Progress:
 - Pitch detection framework is ready (in Python and MATLAB)
   - Audio I/O
-  - Signal-to-Noise ratio estimation
+  - Signal-to-Noise ratio estimation (Not reliable)
   - Pitch contour generation (and plotting, if needed)
+  - Initial pitch estimate
   - Denoising the pitch contour generated
   - Histogram (/group counts) calculation
   - Extracting the resulting pitch
+  - Providing information on corrective action required
-- Real-time pitch detection framework is ready in MATLAB
+- Real-time pitch detection framework is ready in Python and MATLAB

+# Challenges:
+- [SOLVED] The execution time (on average) is 3~4 seconds for 1s of audio input.
+This would make real time implementation difficult
+- Silence detection.
+The SNR calculation is not clear (unlike MATLAB)
+- On average the pitch estimate has a deviation from ideal result of about 1Hz.
+Though small, we want to reduce this error
+- [SOLVED] Identifying different Octaves and Swaras (Sa, Pa, Sa#)
+- Pitch estimation carried out even when there is no signal from instrument
+- Large deviation in pitch estimated.
+Though infrequent, we wish to eliminate the occurence of such results

 # Libraries :
-  - Major : Parselmouth, Sounddevice, Collections
+  - Major : Parselmouth, Sounddevice, Collections, PyAudio, Collections
   - Minor : Matplotlib, Math, Numpy, Scipy, Time

-# Challenges:
-- The execution time (on average) is 3~4 seconds for 1s of audio input.
-This would really make it difficult for real time implementation.
-- The SNR calculation is not clear (unlike MATLAB)
-- On average the pitch estimate has a deviation from ideal result of about 1Hz.
-Though small, we want to reduce this error.
-- Identifying different Octaves and Swaras (Sa, Pa, Sa#)